slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

--   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to package registries (such as GitHub releases), producers SHOULD include provenance attestations as part of these releases if the source repository supports attaching additional artifacts to a release.
-This option requires no changes to the package registry to support build attestation formats, but means that the source repository in use is now in the critical path for installers that want to verify policy at build-time.
+-   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to package registries (such as GitHub releases), producers SHOULD include provenance as part of these releases if the source repository supports attaching additional artifacts to a release.
+    This option requires no changes to the package registry to support provenance formats, but means that the source repository in use is now in the critical path for installers that want to verify policy at build-time.
 -   **Publish attestations alongside the artifact in the package registry**:
     Many software repositories already support some variety of publishing 1:1 related files alongside an artifact, sometimes known as “sidecar files”.